2025 Montana Legislative Session

 WNV Opposes

-LC0548 – Extend Medicaid expansion program
+SB 199 – Revise Medicaid expansion program

-LC1203 – Revise election laws to provide for verification of an elector’s citizenship
+HB 286 – Revise election laws to provide for verification of an elector’s citizenship

-SB 11 – REvise local government ballot issue laws
+SB 11 – Revise local government ballot issue laws

 SB 20 – Prohibit retired judges from hearing constitutional cases